rojasagusf/rojasagusf/README.md

 <br/>
 🎓 Studying Informatics Engineering at Universidad Nacional de la Matanza.
 <br/>
-💼 Working as a Full Stack Developer at Grava.
+💼 Working as a Backend Developer at Takenos.
 <br/>
 🌱 Learning more about optimization and performance in web development